Data for Research

 Microdata is available at the level of individual enterprises.

-The statistics contain quarterly flow data for direct investments broken down by equity and intercompany debt which are broken down by industry and country – see also the description of annual statistics on foreign direct investments (FDI) (stocks).
+The statistics contain quarterly flow data for direct investments broken down by equity and intercompany debt, which again are broken down by industry and country – see also the description of annual statistics on foreign direct investments (FDI) (stocks).

 Microdata is available at the level of individual enterprises.

-The statistics contain annual data for direct investments broken down by equity and intercompany debt, which again is broken down by industry and country.
+The statistics contain annual data for direct investments broken down by equity and intercompany debt, which again are broken down by industry and country.

 Transaction-level data on payments.
-Danmarks Nationalbank records the paymentsmade amongst Danish banks which maintain accounts with the central bank.
+Danmarks Nationalbank records payments made among Danish banks which maintain accounts with the central bank.
 This data can then be used to derive further information, e.g. about the money market (by inferring money market transactions from the underlying payments) and network structure.

-Danmarks Nationalbank records quarterly data on a variety of balance sheet and income statement information for Danish banks, including detailed data for Danish banks related to regulatory requirements such as the liquidity coverage ratio and the net stable funding ratio.
-This data can be used, for example, to study the linkages between banks' funding and the lending choices.
-Beside data already available, both a real estate collateral registry (from 2017) and a credit database containing data on individual loans to companies and households (from 2019) are being developed encompassing information on borrowers, collateral, interest rates, arrears, etc. This data may be combined with a range of other microdata such as information on the borrower's income, assets, etc.
+Danmarks Nationalbank records quarterly data on different balance sheet and income statement information for Danish banks, including detailed data related to regulatory requirements such as the liquidity coverage ratio and the net stable funding ratio.
+This data can be used, for example, to study the linkages between banks’ funding and the lending choices.
+Besides data already available, both a real estate collateral registry (from 2017) and a credit database containing data on individual loans to companies and households (from 2019) are being developed , which encompass information on borrowers, collateral, interest rates, arrears etc. This data may be combined with a range of other microdata such as information on the borrower’s income, assets etc.